CAR-T Cell Therapy for Relapsing Breast Cancer

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of the treatment iC9-CAR.B7-H3 T Cell Therapy for relapsing breast cancer?
+What evidence suggests that iC9-CAR.B7-H3 T Cell Therapy might be an effective treatment for relapsing breast cancer?

 Yara E Abdou, MD